Membership sites are ALL the rage right now, but many businesses remain sceptical about this model.

 The fact is, subscription models of payment are really the only way savvy businesses can stay afloat in a continually changing market.
-Single purchase items (like books) were great 50 years ago because you could charge a lot of money for them, the market was less saturated, and the barrier to entry was very high; you had to convince someone to take a risk and publish your book.
+Single-purchase items (like books) were great 50 years ago because you could charge a lot of money for them, the market was less saturated, and the barrier to entry was high.
 Also, books were the internet back then, so it was the only option if you wanted to learn a new skill without the cost and time constraints of attending local classes.
-Books are still great but they become outdated very quickly, they’re expensive to produce and they don’t have any videos of people falling over which is problematic for a variety of reasons.

-These days, you can have book-like content published on the web in a matter of minutes.
-Which is good and bad.
-It’s bad, because anyone can do it and that means there’s a lot of crap out there and it’s harder for your customers to sift through it to find you.
-It’s good, because if you’re fantastic at what you do (and I’ve heard rumours that you are), you can set up a membership site teaching the thing you’re good at and get recurring revenue month after month, year after year.
-Unlike a book or one-time purchase online course.
+These days, you can have book-like content published on the web in a matter of minutes, which is both good and bad.
+It’s bad because anyone can do it, which means there’s a lot of crap out there and it’s harder for your customers to sift through it to find you.
+It’s good because if you’re fantastic at what you do (and I’ve heard rumours that you are), you can set up a membership site teaching the thing you’re good at and get recurring revenue month after month, year after year.

 But how do you justify charging people month after month, year after year?